Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Shopify gives you a similar range of settings to play with (pictured below), although depending on the theme involved, they can be a bit more granular in nature than those available in WordPress.

-(For example, while every Shopify theme lets you edit your fonts easily, this not always the case with WordPress ones.)
+(For example, while every Shopify theme lets you edit your fonts easily, this is not always the case with WordPress ones.)

 The appearance controls in Shopify are, in general, easier to use too.
 A well thought-out set of options on the left gives you fine-grain control over your site’s appearance (which changes in real-time on the right) — but without things ever becoming too overwhelming.

-You can add edit the CSS code of a WooCommerce theme using WordPress’ ‘theme file editor’ (pictured below), and Shopify lets you access a similar theme editor too.
+In addition to the controls provided by Shopify and WordPress to customize your theme, there’s always the option of using code to do so.
+You can add or edit the CSS code of a WooCommerce theme using the WordPress ‘theme file editor’ (pictured below), and Shopify lets you access a similar theme editor too.

 In the case of Shopify, editing theme files involves using a bespoke templating language designed specifically for editing the platform’s templates — ‘Liquid.’
 So, even if you have web development skills, you may need to spend a little bit of time familiarizing yourself with this particular coding language.

 As for changing themes, both platforms let you switch to a new theme (or preview one) really easily.
-This gives Shopify and WooCommerce an immediate edge over key competitors Wix and Squarespace, which don’t permit you to switch to another theme, and force you to rebuild / redesign your site entirely should you need a rebrand.
+This gives Shopify and WooCommerce an immediate edge over key competitors Wix and Squarespace, which (oddly!) don’t permit you to switch to another theme, and force you to rebuild / redesign your site entirely should you need a rebrand.

 Once you’ve got your theme in place, it’s time to start adding products to your store.
 So how does this work in WooCommerce and Shopify?